the-simian/hexo-tag-googlemaps/README.md

 The google maps tag plugin for hexo is designed to be a way to add simple maps to your hexo site.
 The main tag, called `googlemaps` requires an endtag called `endgooglemaps`.

-The main tag can have up to 5 arguments, with the first 2 being required
+The main tag can have up to 5 arguments, with none being required.
+If a map is created without a center point, it will default to the first marker's center point.
+If a zoom level is not specified, it will default to 8.

 ```
 {% googlemaps latitude longitude zoom width height %}